oVirt/ovirt-node-ng/docs/book/upgrade.md

 ### Open Items

-- How do driver disks survive an upgrade
+- How do driver disks survive an upgrade?
 - uid drift is solved enough?
 - daemon for imgbased
-- currentl kernel+initrd in subdir in /boot, idea: keep kernel+initrd in /boot this will allow dracut and others to work correct
+- currently kernel+initrd are in subdir in /boot, idea: keep kernel+initrd in /boot.
+This will allow dracut and others to work correctly

 ## Package persistence

 **FIXME**

-- how - if - should rpms be persisted?
+- should rpms be persisted? if so, how?
   - separate volume with magic name, put rpm there, will be reinstalled on every new layer
   - only through puppet/chef/ansible?